Quantalab/Xf-NPlants-2018/README.md

 The article will be available at the following address once it is published.

-For access to the source codes, see files with .R extension placed on [codes](https://github.com/Quantalab/Xf-NPlants-2018/tree/master/codes) folder :</b>
+For access to the source codes, see files with .R extension placed on [codes folder](https://github.com/Quantalab/Xf-NPlants-2018/tree/master/codes):</b>

 <b>[Analysis-1.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis1.R) </b>
 <br/>